Tidy Data and Pivoting

 ## 3 China 212258 213766

-That is, we need to make table4a longer: we need to move some information in the column names (the info about the measurement year) into new rows.
+Notice that compared to table4a, the tidy format is longer.
+That means to produce it using table4a, we need to lengthen it by moving some information in the column names (the info about the measurement year) into new rows.

 We can solve this problem using pivot_longer, which needs three pieces of information.